flotiq/flotiq-docs/docs/API/content-types.md

 In the case of this example, it will add two properties, `title` and `postContent` which are both strings and required.

-`metaDefinition` is used to tell CMS panel how to render a form for the Content Object, it holds information about the order of the properties (`order` key, which should contains all properties of the object), and about type and validation of the field, it also contains information about relations of the object with another Content Types.
+`metaDefinition` is used to tell CMS panel how to render a form for the Content Object, it holds information about the order of the properties (`order` key, which should contain all properties of the object), and about type and validation of the field.
+It also includes information on relations of the object with other Content Types.

 In this case, Blog Post will have `title` property which will be unique and will render as text input in CMS panel and `postContent` which can be duplicated and will be presented as CKEditor input in CMS panel.
 First input in the form in CMS panel will be `title` input, and second will be `postContent`.